KING FOOTBALL - ENTHUSIASTIC MEETING AT GRIFFITH

 GLIMPSES OF THE GAME

 Griffith had the advantage of a fairly strong wind in the first quarter, kicking to the eastern goal.
 Scrambly play marked the commencement of the term, Pouncer Wade was prominent in forcing attacks for Griffith but a free kick to Yanco transferred play to the centre where Longmore and Polkinghorne put in good work.
 The former marked well but his kick resulted in Yanco organising an attack, and by a series of passes were quickly in scoring distance.
 Their attempt to score resulted in an out of bounds.
 J. Owen secured the ball and passed to the forwards.
 Yanco secured and with the first systematic play of the match returned the leather to their forwards where A. Taylor marked in front.
 He made the first score of the match, a point.
 The kick out was marked by Jones who returned, only for R. Stevenson to mark and relieve the situation.
 Polkinghorne did serviceable work in the centre and from his efforts Haines secured.
 With a long kick he scored a goal.
 Yanco broke away from the bounce.
 H Currey marking and passing to Dodds, whose effort was repelled by the Griffith backs.
-A goal kick by Quinton resulted in Stall marking, and scoring a minor.
+A goal kick by Quinton resulted in Stall marking and scoring a minor.

 Yanco were playing to better advantage then Griffith, although unable to score.
 Their play was more systematic, and picking out their men was particularly noticeable.
 Griffith players allowed their opponents to be in front of them too often which led to Yanco organising attacks that should have been the reverse.

 A nice piece of cohesive play in the centre by Yanco, ended in a point being snapped.
-Griffith immediately took the ball to their opponents end.
-Wade was responsible for a great kick but the ball was stopped in front of goals.
-Anderson notched a single from a angle shot.
+Griffith immediately took the ball to their opponent's end.
+Wade was responsible for a great kick, but the ball was stopped in front of goals.
+Anderson notched a single from an angle shot.
 J. Longmore added another and Anderson repeated his score.
 J. Owen, the nippiest player in Griffith team proved a source of annoyance to the minor premiers and was always in the picture with his effective dashes.
 R. Stevenson and Kohn were playing a reliable game on the back line and repeatedly frustrated attacks.
 C. Taylor secured a mark in front and two flags waved.
 Polkinghorne gathered the ball from the ruck, sent it across to the wing where Haines secured and kicked a goal.

 Griffith 2 goals, 3 behinds - 15 points; Yanco 1 goal 2 behinds - 8 points.